Can Medical Assistants Start IVs? State-by-State Analysis

 States like Arizona, Colorado, and Ohio allow IV insertion under strict supervision and after completing a certified course.
 Delegation must come from a licensed provider and follow facility guidelines.

-In these cases, medical assistants may support infusion procedures or even start IVs, depending on training.
+In these cases, medical assistants may support infusion procedures or even start IVs, depending on specialized training.
 This aligns with broader expectations around the medical assistant role in those healthcare systems.

 States that restrict IV procedures